eclipse-jkube/jkube/quickstarts/maven/hello-world/README.md

 # JKube Hello World Sample

-This is a a demo project for getting started with Eclipse JKube.
+This is a demo project for getting started with Eclipse JKube.
 It just prints "Hello World" on command line and exits.
 We would be using Eclipse JKube for building a docker image and deploying to Kubernetes in single command.